-IMPORTANT: Companies categorised under Option 2 (Half/half / Vanity publishing) frequently use the term ‘supported self-publishing’, ‘assisted self-publishing’ or ‘guided publishing’ to encourage writers into engaging their services, which makes things a tad confusing.
-The biggest difference between option 2 and option 3 is using a company vs doing it yourself.
+Companies categorised under Option 2 (Half/half / Vanity publishing) may also use the term ‘supported self-publishing’, ‘assisted self-publishing’ or ‘guided publishing’, which makes things a tad confusing.

-You will be paying companies an upfront fee to turn your manuscript into a book.
-By the end of the arrangement, you will have your final-version book.
-You get 100% of the profits from the book sales, minus the upfront cost and whatever expenses you incur while selling it.
+Basically, choosing this option means you will be paying companies an upfront fee to turn your manuscript into a book.
+Yes, you need to pay them.
+By the end of the arrangement, you will have the final version of your book.

 Half/Half or vanity publishing is great for: